-For almost every reason, the best time to visit most U.S. National Parks is in summer.
-The wildlife is most abundant, the weather is beautiful even after dark, and, frankly, is there anything better than sipping a lawnmower beer in a hammock by the campfire?
-However, many parks have exploded in popularity, meaning outdoor enthusiasts now need to contend with large crowds, insane traffic, and ballooning rates on everything from entry fees to hotel stays.
-It is possible, however, to dodge most of these headaches with a little planning.
-According to recent Priceline data, here are the best (read: most affordable) times of year to visit the five most popular U.S. National Parks.
+Let’s cut to the chase: In general, the best time to visit most U.S. national parks is during the summer.
+The wildlife is its most abundant, the weather is beautiful even after dark, and, frankly, is there anything better than sipping a lawnmower beer in a hammock by the campfire?
+But since many parks have exploded in popularity, outdoor enthusiasts must contend with insane traffic, large crowds, and ballooning rates on everything, including entry fees and hotel stays.

-Best value in nearby city: There are several small towns in the area, but Estes Park boasts the highest concentration of hotels with the most competitive prices.
+Best value in a nearby city: There are several small towns in the area, but Estes Park, Colorado, boasts the highest concentration of hotels with the most competitive prices.

-As the second most popular park in the United States, there’s hardly a time of year when Grand Canyon isn’t busy.
-The key to saving money and avoiding the crowds is, of course, to plan an off-peak visit.
+As the second most popular park in the United States, there’s hardly a time of year when the Grand Canyon isn’t busy.
+The key to saving money and avoiding crowds is, of course, to plan an off-peak visit.
 April, May, and June are the three most expensive months.
-Priceline notes that ADR at the three closest towns — Page, Flagstaff, and Kingman — often top $200.
+Priceline notes that ADR in the three closest towns — Page, Flagstaff, and Kingman — often top $200.
 If you can travel around the holidays (ideally November through January), however, expect to pay closer to $75.

-Best value in nearby city: Pigeon Forge offers affordable hotel rates throughout the year with ADR around $109.
+Best value in a nearby city: Pigeon Forge offers affordable hotel rates throughout the year with ADR around $109.